 Who is our commissioner for the EU and what does he do?
 Find out here:

 The reaction at the conference was mixed, loud cheering could be heard at the back but the faces of some of the delegates and characters of the conference were less than impress with David’s hard-hitting reality.

 At one point the camera zoomed in to a newly elected Councillor of Doncaster Town ward, Union President ASLEF Tosh Mcdonald, Tosh had made a great speech polished, coming across to appeal to us, the working class, but the comparison in passion was palatable.
 Conference lapped it up but at the very end, Tosh spoilt it, in what must have been a stab to the heart of all his fellow Doncaster constituents who overwhelmingly voted to leave the EU.
 He shouted two words “support the composite!”

 Of course, all David Mallon’s passion was wasted on the ears of the remainers who had no intentions of listening to reason.

 The Remain contingents only aim at the conference was to ensure that Peter Mandelson’s People’s vote was secreted away somewhere on record.
 On record yes because it will never be implemented only used to suggest Labour and mostly Jeremy Corbyn does not respect the vote of the People.

-This was all compounded when Keir Starmer gave his speech playing to the Remain camp an digging the trap for Jeremy Corbyn just a little deeper.
+This was all compounded when Keir Starmer gave his speech playing to the Remain camp are digging the trap for Jeremy Corbyn just a little deeper.
 Not only did he moan on to support a people’s vote he added his own little amendment to the composite motion stating that Remain would still be an option!

-While this is a delight for lots of Remainers their party will be short lived.
+While this is a delight for lots of Remainers their party will be short-lived.
 The Tory propaganda machine are suggesting Labour cannot be trusted with your vote?